When war comes to work: Tensions rise for Ukrainian workers at freelance marketplace

 “They didn’t do anything,” he said.
 “They just let us discuss our problems.”

 Earlier this month, Toptal chief executive Taso Du Val sent an email to workers saying the company aimed to help the “thousands” affected by providing financial, logistical and safety support.
-It also told The Post that it moderates its internal Slack channels based on a standard code of conduct.
+The company also told The Post that it moderates its internal Slack channels according to a standard code of conduct.
 Toptal acknowledged it “regrettably” had to temporarily ban a couple of Ukrainian workers from the Slack channels and has issued two warnings to Russian workers.

-“The overall sentiment shared across the company is one of sadness, concern for and a strong desire to help our colleagues in Ukraine and the region and everyone impacted,” Rick Lacroix, Toptal’s vice president of corporate communications, said in an email to The Post.
+“The overall sentiment shared across the company is one of sadness, concern for and a strong desire to help our colleagues in Ukraine and the region and everyone impacted,” Rick Lacroix, Toptal’s vice president for corporate communications, said in an email to The Post.

-Bogdan Pashchenko, a contract iOS developer who uses Toptal in central Ukraine, said he is “extremely frustrated” by Toptal’s moderation of Ukrainian workers, who are surfacing painful emotions and realities on Slack, and its continued work with Russian freelancers, who, he says, could help pressure the Russian government to end the war.
+Bogdan Pashchenko, a contract iOS developer who uses Toptal in central Ukraine, said he is “extremely frustrated” by Toptal’s moderation of comments by Ukrainian workers, who are expressing painful emotions and realities on Slack.
+Another source of unhappiness for Pashchenko is Toptal’s continuing work with Russian freelancers, who, he says, could help pressure the Russian government to end the war.

 “We want this to stop,” he said.
 “Hard sanctions is the way to do that.”

-Pashchenko, who spoke from a dark room via Zoom, said that Ukrainians keep their lights off and windows covered at night so they aren’t visible by enemy jets and that they’re bombarded with airstrike sirens multiple times a day.
+Pashchenko, who spoke from a dark room via Zoom, said that Ukrainians keep their lights off and windows covered at night so they aren’t seen by enemy jets and that they’re bombarded with airstrike sirens multiple times a day.
 He spends his time volunteering to help refugees who arrive via train and gathering supplies for the military.
-Even though he’s relatively safe, the stress has had a big impact on his work.
+Even though he’s relatively safe, the stress has had a big impact on his work, he says.

 “I would stare [at the screen] for 10 minutes,” he said.
 “Doing effective work is hard for me [right now].”

 But work is no longer even an option for some freelancers in particularly dangerous areas.
-Alexander, whose home was shelled by Russian troops, said he and his neighbors wake up, listen for bombs and determine if it’s safe to go outside, and check for electricity.
-Families sometimes have to eat cold meals or visit others for a source of heat.
+Alexander, whose home was shelled by Russian troops, said he and his neighbors wake up, listen for bombs and determine whether it’s safe to go outside, and check for electricity.
+Families sometimes have to eat cold meals or visit others for heat.
 Some of his neighbors are dead, others are missing.
 When he’s able to leave his basement, he’s helping to provide the military, neighbors and other residents with food and equipment.
 Everyone does something to help, he said.
-But the danger is 24/7, he added.
+But the danger is constant, he added.

-His brother and father are serving in the military, and he and his mother are not working given their current safety constraints.
-So they’re spending whatever money that they have saved, without knowing what the future may hold.
+His brother and father are serving in the military, and he and his mother are not working, given the safety constraints.
+So they’re spending whatever money they have saved, without knowing what the future may hold.
 He says one of the companies with which he’s contracting sent him money, no strings attached, although he says he did not need it for now.

 “Almost every day I’m not even sure whether I’m going to be alive tomorrow,” said Alexander, who also has been banned from Toptal’s Slack channels.

-Nazariy Perepichka, a contract senior data scientist at Toptal in western Ukraine, said he knew that as a contractor he’d be afforded less benefits.
+Nazariy Perepichka, a contract senior data scientist at Toptal in western Ukraine, said he knew that as a contractor he’d be afforded fewer benefits.
 But he didn’t foresee the risks that would be associated with working as a contractor in a war zone.
-Perepichka said that there have been days when airstrike alarms sound every couple of hours and that five to six times a day, he might end up sitting in a bomb shelter.
-Following his support of the open letter on LinkedIn, Perepichka said Toptal told his clients that he no longer works with the service.
+Perepichka says that there are days when airstrike alarms sound every few hours and that five to six times a day, he might end up sitting in a bomb shelter.
+Perepichka says that because of his support for the open letter on LinkedIn, Toptal told his clients that he no longer works with the service.

-“You can argue that you took some risks [as a contractor] and that’s why you were left behind in this situation,” he said, adding that he’s fortunate enough not to need assistance.
+“You can argue that you took some risks [as a contractor] and that’s why you were left behind in this situation,” he said, adding that he’s privileged enough not to need assistance.
 “But this situation is extraordinary, and I think that companies should be considerate about the fate of their contractors.
 At the end of the day, we still contribute to the company’s success and the company’s revenue.”

-Before the Russian invasion, Perepichka said his life was much like the average American.
+Before the Russian invasion, Perepichka said his life was much like the average American’s.
 He was working from his office, drinking Starbucks-like coffee, planning his retirement, reading the Economist, and watching Netflix and American YouTubers.
 He was freelancing for American companies and was thoroughly wrapped up in American politics.
-But that all changed in the matter of one night.
+But that all changed in one night, he said.

 “I woke up from a call from my mother,” he said.
 “She said, ‘The war has started,’ and my life is not the same anymore.”